TeseoLou/codoku/README.md

 - Styled to stay within a max-width for performance and layout control

 ### **5.3.3 Donate Button**
-A donate or support button is included for users who wish to support the chosen charity.
+A donate button is prominently placed on the **About** page to encourage users to support a designated charity aligned with **Codoku’s** values.

+Users can click or tap the button labeled “Donate” to open the charity’s donation page in a new browser tab.
+The button stands out visually through themed styling and is accessible via keyboard and screen readers.

 ![Donate Button in Action](docs/figures/gifs/donate-button.gif)
 *The Donate button links users to Alzheimer’s Society, connecting **Codoku**’s theme of mental agility with real-world impact.*